Probing of EoS with clusters and hypernuclei: Results on Particle Yield

 The blast-wave function is used for all particles except ${}^{3}_{\Lambda}\rm{H}$ and ${}^{4}_{\Lambda}\rm{H}$, because the number of data points is too small for a stable fit.
 For the hypernuclei, the $m_T$-exponential function,

 is used instead, where $m_T = \sqrt{m_0^2 + p_T^2}$ is the transverse mass of the particle, and $T_{m_{T}}$ is a fit parameter.
 Based on the difference of the estimated yields using different extrapolation functions, a systematic uncertainty is assigned.
 It depends both on the statistical accuracy of the $p_T$ spectra and the fraction of the unmeasured region.
-For the majority of cases, this uncertainty ranges from $10-30\%$.
+For the majority of cases, this uncertainty ranges from \Yj{$3-6\%$ for protons and increases for ${}^{4}_{\Lambda}\rm{H}$ with $10-30\%$}.

 Fig.~\ref{fig:dndynuclei} shows the $p_T$-integrated $p$, $d$, $t$, ${}^{3}\rm{He}$, ${}^{4}\rm{He}$, $\Lambda$, ${}^{3}_{\Lambda}\rm{H}$ and ${}^{4}_{\Lambda}\rm{H}$ yields as a function of rapidity for $0-10\%$ central Au+Au collisions at $\sqrt{s_{\rm{NN}}}=3$ GeV.
 As in the previous section, the data~\cite{STAR:2024znc, STAR:2023uxk, STAR:2021orx} are compared to PHQMD with a S, H, and SM EoS.
-It should be noted that for PHQMD, we directly use the yield without any extrapolation.
+It should be noted that in PHQMD, \Yj{yields are obtained over the full $p_T$ range, so no extrapolation is needed}.
 Thus, differences of the rapidity distribution between PHQMD calculations and the data can arise from two factors: 1) a difference of the integrated yield in the measured region 2) a difference of the extrapolation of the experimental data into the unmeasured $p_T$ regions by a fit function because the extrapolation function is not uniquely determined.
 The latter may be a consequence of a different shape of the calculations and data in the measured region, even if both agree in between the error bars.

 The proton rapidity distribution is rather well reproduced by all three PHQMD calculations.
 For deuterons, we observe that PHQMD with H EoS predicts a lower yield compared to those with S and SM EoS, which indicates that the light nuclei yields are sensitive to the stiffness of the EoS.
 The data favors the S and SM EoS, although both calculations still underestimate the data by $\sim20\%$ at mid-rapidity.
 Near target rapidity, all three PHQMD calculations predict a prominent peak-like structure due to fragments from the target and projectile residues, but this structure is wider in the data for $t$, ${}^{3}\rm{He}$, and ${}^{4}\rm{He}$ and is not visible for $p$ and $d$.
 We observe that the calculations using a H EoS are consistently lower than those using a S and SM EoS.
 However, the calculations underestimate the experimental data by approximately a factor of 2 for $t$ and ${}^{3}\rm{He}$, and the factor of 3 for ${}^{4}\rm{He}$.